inodb/2014-5-metagenomics-workshop/source/annotation/translation.rst

 ==========================================================
 Translating nucleotide sequences into amino acid sequences
 ==========================================================
-The first step before we can annotate the contigs with Pfam domains using HMMER will be to translate the reads into amino acid sequences.
+The first step before we can annotate the metagenomes with Pfam domains using HMMER will be to translate the reads into amino acid sequences.
 This is necessary because HMMER (still) does not translate nucleotide sequnces into protein space on the fly (like,for example, BLAST).
 For completing this task we will use ``transeq``, part of the `EMBOSS <http://emboss.sourceforge.net>`_ package.